 Debbi Fendell is the Director of Early Childhood Education at Temple Aliyah, and oversees all aspects of the preschool program.
 In addition, she works closely with the Temple Tots group within Temple Aliyah, and collaborates closely with the Director of the Religious School to coordinate programming with the youngest grades (Kindergarten and First) as well, as a natural transition for children in the preschool to enter into our Mercaz Aliyah religious school.

-Debbi has been involved with our Gan Aliyah Preschool since before its opening, and has served in several roles for us already.
+Debbi has been involved with our Gan Aliyah Preschool since before its opening, and has served in several roles during her tenure here.
 Before we officially opened, Debbi served as our consultant to help us through the rigorous licensing process.
 She advised us and helped us create all of the policies, procedures and forms which are currently in use at the preschool.
 After attending the licensing visit, she agreed to become the Interim Director of Gan Aliyah for the first two months of its existence to help us get the inaugural school year started without a hitch.

-Debbi has had an extensive career in the Early Childhood Education field which includes experience teaching as well as directing in various programs.
+Debbi has had an extensive career in the Early Childhood Education field which includes experience teaching as well as directing in various programs, both full day year-round and part day school-year.
 She spent 6 years in a local Jewish preschool as the Assistant Director/Director of Admissions and is very familiar with the process of seamlessly integrating the Judaic and secular curricula at the preschool level.
 Debbi is passionate about the importance of Early Childhood Education, and looks forward to supporting our well-educated and experienced staff as they create a rich Judaic as well as secular curriculum at Gan Aliyah.
-She is especially excited because she feels that she has 'come home' to Temple Aliyah.
+She is especially excited because she feels that she has at home at Temple Aliyah.

-Debbi has three grown children and two young granddaughters whom she wishes lived in the area so that they could attend Gan Aliyah!
+Debbi has three grown children and two young grandchildren.

 Debbi can be reached at (781) 444-8522 or by email.

-I have had the privilege of being part of Gan Aiyah since 2015 after spending over 10 years teaching at the JCC and Schechter preschools.
-I am also fortunate and blessed to be co-teaching alongside our other amazing teachers at Gan Aliyah.
+Tayech's prior experience includes 10 years teaching at the JCC and Schechter preschools.
+She feels fortunate and blessed to be co-teaching alongside our other amazing teachers at Gan Aliyah.